patricoferris/sesame/README.md

 ## Images

 One of the biggest sources of website size (and therefore energy consumption and time spent waiting) are in the images.
 They tend to be large files.
 Sesame exposes an `Image` module which can perform some optimisations on a directory containing images.
 Common operations are resizing, dithering and converting to use less colours.

+## Coming Soon

+Probably:

+  - Lwt support for faster concurrent builds (especially for images)!
+  - Automatic image `srcsets` generated for responsive image handling
+  - A full OCurrent pipeline example... working on the file-watcher